sg16-unicode/sg16-meetings/README.md

   - Tom noted that differences are observeable in raw literals.
   - Steve acknowledged, but noted that isn't relevant for identifiers.
   - Zach stated that Hubert's point is important; macros need to be NFC checked.
 But we want to make things easy for implementors.
-In the example, if we wanted to check the result of the contatenation in translation phase 7, is there a simple rule to just check for macro names?
+In the example, if we wanted to check the result of the concatenation in translation phase 7, is there a simple rule to just check for macro names?
 Or a simple rule to check all identifiers in translation phases 4 and 7?
 It may be worth asking implementors for opinions.
   - PBrett stated that the check should be performed at the point that something becomes an identifier.
 That